BestTimesToVisit.com Logo

 packing

 Pack layers, no matter the season.
-Boston weather is notoriously fickle; you can experience sunshine, rain, and a chilly breeze all in one day.
-Comfortable walking shoes are non-negotiable, as you'll be doing a lot of exploring on foot.
+Boston weather is notoriously fickle; you can experience sunshine, rain, and wind all in one day.
+Think comfortable walking shoes, a waterproof jacket or umbrella, and sweaters or fleece, even in summer.
+You'll thank yourself when exploring the city or taking a ferry to the harbor islands.

 safety

-Be aware of your surroundings, especially in crowded tourist areas.
-While Boston is generally safe, like any major city, petty theft can occur.
-Keep your valuables secure and be mindful of pickpockets around popular attractions like Faneuil Hall and Quincy Market.
+Be aware of your surroundings, especially in crowded tourist areas like Quincy Market.
+While Boston is generally a safe city, petty theft can occur.
+Keep your valuables secure, be mindful of pickpockets, and stick to well-lit, populated areas after dark.
+The city is very walkable, but using ride-sharing apps or the 'T' at night is a good option.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.